Hesperian Health Guides

 If you decide to stay at home

-Give the mother antibiotics to prevent infection and watch her closely for signs of infection.
+Watch the mother closely for signs of infection.
 If you have a thermometer, take her temperature every 4 hours.
 If any signs of infection develop, get medical help.
 See more on infection in labor and how to treat it.

 down the vagina